LimeSurvey/surveypress/readme.txt

 Whenever a registered user(having an account on WordPress setup) login, this plugin check whether the user exists in LimeSurvey install or not.
 If yes, it can either update the password at LimeSurvey end or do nothing.
 If user doesn't exist in LimeSurvey database, it adds the user as per his/her role in WordPress.

-If the user is anyone except 'admin', he/she may or may not see a 'SurveyPress' menu tab in dashboard which lists the __Public and Active__ surveys which user can take if they wish to do so!
+If the user is anyone except 'admin', he/she may or may not see a 'SurveyPress' menu tab in dashboard which lists the __Active__ surveys which user can take if they wish to do so!

 == Frequently Asked Questions ==